StackStorm/st2/docs/source/install/index.rst

 :doc:`puppet` or :doc:`chef`, or other installations approaches.

-.. note:: To install Enterprise Edition, enter your license key when prompted by graphical setup, or place it in the anwser file for unattended installation.
+.. note:: To install Enterprise Edition, enter your license key when prompted by graphical setup, or place it in the answer file for unattended installation.
 To receive a key, request a free trial or obtain a license at `stackstorm.com/product <stackstorm.com/product/#enterprise>`_.
 If no license provided, StackStorm Community will be installed.

 To install and run |st2| on a single Ubuntu/Debian or RedHat/CentOS box, with all dependencies,